Chairman and Chief Executive Officer

 John Hall has served as a Director and Chief Executive Officer of Intapp since 2007.
 He has built Intapp into a global leader in software for professional and financial services firms.
 Hall is a regular presenter at industry events, covering topics such as using innovation to enable client success.
 Prior to Intapp, Hall co-founded VA Linux Systems and helped lead the company from its startup phase to its IPO.

-Charles Moran has served on the Intapp board of directors since 2019.
-Moran was the founder and former President and Chief Executive Officer of Skillsoft, a leading global provider of cloud-based learning and talent management solutions.
-Previously, Moran served as president and Chief Executive Officer of NETg, a former subsidiary of National Education Corporation and a provider of computer-based training for IT professionals; Chief Executive Officer and Chief Financial Officer of SoftDesk, which was acquired by Autodesk; and President of Sytron Corporation, a data-management software subsidiary of Rexon.
+Charles Moran has served on the Intapp Board of Directors since 2019.
+Moran was the Founder and former Chairman, President, and CEO of Skillsoft, a leading global provider of cloud-based learning and talent management solutions.
+Previously, Moran served as President and CEO of NETg, a former subsidiary of National Education Corporation and a provider of computer-based training for IT professionals.
+He also previously served as COO and Chief Financial Officer of SoftDesk, which was acquired by Autodesk.
+Prior to that, he served as President of Sytron Corporation, a data-management software subsidiary of Rexon.

 Derek Schoettle has served on the Intapp board of directors since February 2020.
 Schoettle joined Great Hill Partners, where he serves as the Growth Partner, in 2019.
 Prior toGreat Hill Partners, Schoettle served as Chief Executive Officer of Zoom Information, a B2B data and business information solutions provider.
 Previously, he served as General Manager at IBM and Chief Executive Officer of the NoSQL database-as-a-service (DBaaS) provider.
 Schoettle served as chief executive officer of Cloudant, which was acquired by IBM in 2014.
 He is a member of the Forbes Technology Council, a board member of The Mass Technology Leadership Council, an Entrepreneur-in-Residence at The Blank Center at Babson College; he is also active in a number of Boston-area startups.
 Schoettle received a bachelor’s degree from Dickinson College and an MBA from Babson College.